yalmip/yalmip.github.io/_posts/commands/2017-09-17-solvebilevel.md

   nav: "commands"
 ---

-Images:mini-category.gif  [!Bilevel programming]

-[solvebilevel] calls the internal bilevel solver.
+[solvebilevel] is a built-in bilevel solver for problems with inner convex quadratic programs.

 ### Syntax